-The exchange’s board met Friday, the day after its executive director announced his resignation, and shortly after a state official suggested bringing in another vendor to work with Xerox on repairing the website, which is the state marketplace through which consumers can buy coverage to comply with the Affordable Care Act.
+The exchange’s board met Friday, the day after its executive director announced his resignation and shortly after a state official suggested bringing in another vendor to work with Xerox on repairing the website, which is the state marketplace through which consumers can buy coverage to comply with the Affordable Care Act.

-Bobbette Bond, chief project officer of insurer Nevada Health CO-OP, appeared for the first time before the board and said the exchange website’s meager enrollment is hurting the nonprofit carrier.
+Bobbette Bond, chief project officer for insurer Nevada Health CO-OP, appeared for the first time before the board and said the exchange website’s meager enrollment is hurting the nonprofit carrier.
 The exchange has enrolled 17,047 of the 118,000 people it expected to sign up by the March 31 deadline.

-Bond told the board she is concerned about the “impact of the exchange and Xerox on the viability of not just the exchange, but the harm it’s causing to members and to this Nevada homegrown CO-OP that we’re so proud of.”
+Bond told the board she is concerned about the “impact of the exchange and Xerox on the viability of not just the exchange but the harm it’s causing to members and to this Nevada homegrown co-op that we’re so proud of.”

 “We believe there’s a very poor prognosis for the last five weeks (of enrollment),” Bond added.
 “The goal was 118,000, and our numbers are based on those early projections.
-The viability of our start-up depends on the exchange being able to get those numbers up.
+The viability of our startup depends on the exchange being able to get those numbers up.
 We’re in the same boat as many consumers.
 We’re depending on the exchange for health coverage and for our entity to survive.”

-“We have patients who are frustrated at the CO-OP for things created by the exchange, and that’s draining resources away from our ability to proactively manage new members,” Bond said.
+“We have patients who are frustrated at the co-op for things created by the exchange, and that’s draining resources away from our ability to proactively manage new members,” Bond said.

-Xerox representatives said at the meeting that they would sit down with Bond to discuss the CO-OP’s concerns in more detail.
+Xerox representatives said at the meeting that they would sit down with Bond to discuss the co-op’s concerns in more detail.